Ligures: Second Punic War

 With the outbreak of the second Punic war (218 BC) the Ligurian tribes had different attitudes.
 Some, like the tribes of the west Riviera and the Apuani, allied with the Carthaginians, providing soldiers to Hannibal's troops when he arrived in Northern Italy, hoping that the Carthaginian general would free them from the neighbouring Romans.
-Others, like the Genuates, Bagienni and the Taurini, took sides in support of the Romans.
+Others, like the Taurini, took sides in support of the Romans.

 The pro-Carthaginian Ligurians took part in the Battle of the Trebia, which the Carthaginians won.
 Other Ligurians enlisted in the army of Hasdrubal Barca, when he arrived in Cisalpine Gaul (207 BC), in an attempt to rejoin the troops of his brother Hannibal.
 In the port of Savo (modern-day Savona), then capital of the Ligures Sabazi, triremes of the Carthaginian fleet of Mago Barca, brother of Hannibal, which were intended to cut the Roman trade routes in the Tyrrhenian Sea, found shelter.

 In the early stages of the war, the pro-Roman Ligurians suffered.
 The Taurini were on the path of Hannibal's march into Italy, and in 218 BC, they were attacked by him, as he had allied with their long-standing enemies, the Insubres.
 The Taurini chief town of Taurasia (modern-day Turin) was captured by Hannibal's forces after a three-day siege.

 In 205 BC, Genua (modern-day Genoa) was attacked and razed to the ground by Mago.

 Near the end of the Second Punic War, Mago was among the Ingauni, trying to block the Roman advance.
 At the Battle of Insubria, he suffered a defeat, and later, died of wounds sustained in the battle.
 Genua was rebuilt in the same year.

 Ligurian troops were present at the Battle of Zama in 202 BC, which marked the final end of Carthage as a great power.